awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 #### Prerequisites

-To follow along with the document, you require the following:
+To follow along with the tutorial, you need the following:

 + An AWS Account.
-+ A Java IDE (for this development document, the IntelliJ IDE is used).
++ A Java IDE (for this tutorial, the IntelliJ IDE is used).
 + Java 1.8 JDK
 + Maven 3.6 or higher.

-**Cost to Complete**: The AWS Services included in this document are included in the AWS Free Tier.
+**Cost to complete**: The AWS Services included in this document are included in the AWS Free Tier.
 See [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

 **Note**: Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged.